Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

   - ✅ Visual content preview (job details page)
   - ✅ Enhanced / Possibility to download options (download all, download single scene)
   - ✅ Improve the grid view of the workbench (align the sizes of the grids to the images aspect ratio)
-  - ⏳ Video Assembly
+  - ✅ Video Assembly
     - ✅ Fix the backend for the video assembly and enhance the functionality so we get a final video
-    - ⏳ Add a working frontend for the video assembly and select options to send the correct request when pressing the data
+    - ✅ Add a working frontend for the video assembly and select options to send the correct request when pressing the data
-    - ⏳ Refactor the videos section to show all created videos
+    - ✅ Refactor the videos section to show all created videos

-  ### 1.5 Dedicated Pages (⏳ In Progress)
-- ✅ Dedicated Features Page with interactive demos
-- ⏳ Refactor the Dashboard page
-- ⏳ FAQ Section
-- ⏳ Blog Entries
-- ⏳ Contact
-- ⏳ Privacy Policy
-- ⏳ Terms of Service
-- ⏳ About
-- ⏳ Remove "Careers" from the footer
-- ⏳ Settings page
-  - ⏳ Settings for social media channels
-  - ⏳ Settings for the video preferences (e.g. default style, voice, resolution)
-- ⏳ Refactor the features marketing page

 ## Phase 2: Implement Missing Core Features